PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 The only difference is that when you click on the register button, you will have to register the user, but also create a `Smart Contract` for them.

-To do this you need to look at and call the functions `useRegister` and `useSmartContract`.
+To do this you need to look at and call the functions `putRegister` and `postSmartContract`.

 > Let's do a quick recap of what we have at this point.
 For now, your users can log in from the `/login` URL with their email address and password.
 But also create an account if needed and directly connect it to their wallet via the URL `signup`.